Model your Partner Accounts

 In this case, if the franchises are managed as separate accounts on your side and settlements are received separately from the Acquiring Partner, they can be modeled using a combination of the Retail and the Multi Store examples, as below:

-In the Partner Product API, the specific account ID and store ID must be sent as part of the payload so Klarna can properly identify from which specific store the payment request originates.
-Applied to our example, Maja, Liam, and Vera would each have a separate account.
+Applied to our example, Maja, Liam, and Vera would each have a separate Partner Account.
 Maja and Liam would have a single store each, and Vera would have four stores, one for each of her physical stores.
-By passing the correct account ID and store ID in the request, Klarna can present to the customer different store details and an experience personalized to the originating store.
+By passing the correct identifiers in the request, Klarna can present to the customer different store details and an experience personalized to the originating store.

 First sample request: One Store